Click on each photo to find out more about Committee members.

 Meleah continues to assist ArtSouthWA with her graphic design skills as a sub committee member.
-She had been on the ArtSouthWA Committee since 2012, is a past Chairperson, and is now an invaluable committee member.
+She had been on the ArtSouthWA Committee since 2012, was a past Chairperson, and an invaluable committee member.

 She is a well-known contemporary photographer with her own gallery and Open Studio in Kronkup and has participated in the Trail since 2012.